-WAC 392-401-015A states the definition of an absence:
+WAC 392-401-015 states the definition of an absence:

-- 1. A student is absent when they are: - a.
+- 1. A student is absent from in-person instruction when they are: - a.
 Not physically present on school grounds; and - b.
 Not participating in the following activities at an approved location: - i.
-Instruction; - ii.
+Instruction; or - ii.
 Any instruction-related activity; or - iii.
 Any other district or school approved activity that is regulated by an instructional/academic accountability system, such as participation in district-sponsored sports.

-Definition of absence from remote learning
+Definition of absence from synchronous and asynchronous instruction